utahfmr/VULFI/README.md

 make
 ```

-After building VULFI, you could install vulfi by running below command.
+After building VULFI, you could install VULFI by running below command.
 Please note that the default installation directory for VULFI is ${CMAKE_INSTALL_PREFIX}/lib.
-On linux systems, CMAKE_INSTALL_PREFIX points to /usr/local.
+On Linux systems, CMAKE_INSTALL_PREFIX points to /usr/local.

 ```
 sudo make install
 ```

 To change the default installation directory of VULFI, you can use [DESTDIR](https://cmake.org/cmake/help/v3.0/variable/CMAKE_INSTALL_PREFIX.html).
-An example commandline given below.
+An example command-line given below.

 ```
 sudo make install DESTDIR=<my dir>